Some remarks on Folkman graphs for triangles: Introduction

 \section{Introduction}

 Resolving a problem of Erd\H{o}s and Hajnal, Folkman~\cite{F70} constructed, for all $s \geq 3$, graphs $G$ which are $K_{s+1}$-free, but with the property that every two-coloring of $E(G)$ contains a monochromatic copy of $K_s$.
-His theorem was then extended several years later by Ne\v{s}et\v{r}il and R\"odl~\cite{NR77} to edge-colorings with an arbitrary number of colors.
+The latter phenomenon is customarily denoted by $G \longrightarrow K_s$, and we will use this notation throughout the paper.
+HFolkman's theorem was then extended several years later by Ne\v{s}et\v{r}il and R\"odl~\cite{NR77} to edge-colorings with an arbitrary number of colors.
 For $r$ and $s < t$ positive integers, graphs which are $K_t$-free but in which every $r$-edge-coloring induces a monochromatic $K_s$ are usually called {\it $(r, s, t)$-Folkman graphs}, and the least $n$ for which there exists an $(r,s,t)$-Folkman graph on $n$ vertices is customarily denoted $f(r,s,t)$.

 Folkman numbers $f(r,s,t)$ are notoriously difficult.
 Indeed, not only is the value of $f(2,3,4)$---the smallest nontrivial combination of parameters one could fix---unknown, but for some time, the best upper bounds were enormous (greater than a ten-times iterated exponential).
 Erd\H{o}s initially offered \$100 for a proof that $f(2,3,4) \leq 10^{10}$, and this was resolved by Spencer~\cite{S88}, who optimized a random graph approach by Frankl and R\"odl~\cite{FR86}.
 Erd\H{o}s then offered another \$100 for a proof that $f(2,3,4) \leq 10,000$, which was shown independently by Lu~\cite{L07} and by Dudek and R\"odl~\cite{DR08-1, DR08-2} via computer-assisted proofs.
 The current best bounds, due to Bikov and Nenov~\cite{BN20} and Lange, Radziszowski, and Xu~\cite{LRX14}, are still quite far apart: